 Melia Leedy serves as the Economic Diversity Project Manager.
 She supports the activities and initiatives of the 10-county regional business recruitment, existing business, and Partnership 2020 investor relations initiatives.
 She works with P2020 investors to build stronger relationships and implements all Partnership involvement activities.
 Her responsibilities include volunteer involvement and committee efforts, oversight of the economic development web site, and planning inbound and outbound marketing events.

 Leedy joined the Nashville Area Chamber of Commerce in January 2009 as the business recruitment coordinator for the economic development department.
-She holds a bachelor's degree in both marketing and German from Lipscomb University and is currently pursuing an MBA from Lipscomb.
+She holds a bachelor's degree in both marketing and German from Lipscomb University and an MBA also from Lipscomb University.

 Outside the office, Leedy enjoys baking and traveling the globe with her husband.